What Engine Oil?

 Viscosity, technically put is the resistance to flow and its ability to maintain sheering stress which is dependent on flow.
 Many engine oils are pretty thick and allow for higher viscosity and the thinner oils allow for less viscosity.

 One of the most important ingredients to the operation of an engine is the Oil and its ability to lubricate at various loads and temperatures.
-If the oil has too high a viscosity rating ,it will lose its ability to pump throughout the engine at lower temperatures and the “film” may tear at higher rpms.
-While engine oil lube with too low of a viscosity may shear and loose “film” strength at higher temperatures.
+If the oil has too high a viscosity rating, it will lose its ability to pump throughout the engine at lower temperatures and the “film” may tear at higher rpms.
+While engine oil lube with too low of viscosity may shear and loose “film” strength at higher temperatures.

-With multi viscosity oils polymers are added to a light base which will prevent the oil from thinning as much when an engine starts to warm up and attain its operating temparature.
-A great simple way of looking at the multi viscosity oils is actually think of 10W-50 as 50 weight oil that would not get any thinner than a 10 Weight oil when hot or at its operating engine temperature.
+With multi-viscosity oils, polymers are added to a light base which will prevent the oil from thinning as much when an engine starts to warm up and attain its operating temperature.
+A great simple way of looking at the multi-viscosity oils is actually to think of 10W-50 as 50 weight oil that would not get any thinner than a 10 Weight oil when hot or at its operating engine temperature.

-The key with polymers in engine oil (which have over the years proven to be very effective and a huge improvement in engine oil technology), is to keep the narrowest range of viscosity that is appropriate for the type of climate and seasons that you encounter.
+The key with polymers in engine oil (which have over the years proved to be very effective and a huge improvement in engine oil technology), is to keep the narrowest range of viscosity that is appropriate for the type of climate and seasons that you encounter.
 So take the winter temperatures and the lowest it may reach and do the same for temperatures at their highest peak for the summer season.
-Generally speaking , the Arizona low lying areas that experience hot summers and mild winters typoically engage a 5w20 engine oil ,BUT ,the rule of thumb is to ALWAYS CONSULT WITH YOUR VEHICLES OWNERS MANUAL.
-There is a lot of mis-information about engine oil being divulged at some lube shops ,and it is highly recommended to demand what is stated in your vehicles owners manual.
+Generally speaking, the Arizona low lying areas that experience hot summers and mild winters typically engage a 5w20 engine oil, BUT, the rule of thumb is to ALWAYS CONSULT WITH YOUR VEHICLES OWNERS MANUAL.
+There is a lot of misinformation about engine oil being divulged at some lube shops, and it is highly recommended to demand what is stated in your vehicles owners manual.

 Viscosity Index is a number that indicates the rate of change of a specific oil during a various temperature ranges, The higher the number the lower rate of change and the lower the number the higher rate of change.
 THE HIGHER NUMBER is typically the better one to go with,as this allows for smoother operation of engine bearings and moving parts.